Introduction to Digital Logic

 - The two barns must be assigned a numeric equivalent before the truth table is prepared.
 Use 1 for Barn A and 0 for Barn B (1 does not mean true and 0 does not mean false for the inputs).
 For the alarm output, use 0 to indicate that the alarm should be off, and 1 to indicate that the alarm should be on.

-- On a sheet of paper or on the Zoom whiteboard, create a truth table that includes the three inputs (hen, fox, corn) and one output (alarm).
+- On a sheet of paper, create a truth table that includes the three inputs (hen, fox, corn) and one output (alarm).
 Assign the input variables.
 Use all scenarios for hen, the corn, and the fox.
 For example, one possible scenario is that the hen, corn and fox are in Barn B, so place a 0 in the three input columns.

 - Compute the output column.
 To do this, analyze the three inputs and logically determine if the alarm will sound in each scenario.
 Place a 1 in the output column if the alarm will sound and a 0 if it will not.